Jgochey/DiShelved/README.md

 DiShelved is a management app for Item Collections.
 Whether it's Board Games, Miniatures or Holiday Decorations - DiShelved makes it simple for Users to manage where their Items are stored.
 </p>

+## ✨ Features
+- Sign-in to save your own collection data
+- List new Locations to display where your items are being kept
+- Place new Containers in each Location to hold items in
+- Add Items to your Containers!
+Provide Names, Descriptions and Images for each item to keep track of them
+- You may also indicate the quantity of an Item(s) and whether or not it is missing any pieces

+## 😊 User Description
+DiShelved is designed with Item Collectors in mind.
+A key user would be someone with a large collection of Items such as games or collectables that needs managing.
+This is why the Items will indicate whether they are complete or if there are more than one in the collection.
+Though the app is built with Collectables in mind, it could also be used by anyone looking to keep track of their belongings, such as furniture, books and more.

 ## 💻 Technologies

 - C#